wilfredor/addwikigeolocation/README.md

 ## Credentials
 - Preferred: set environment variables `COMMONS_USER` and `COMMONS_PASS`.
+- Optional: set `COMMONS_TARGET_USER` to scan uploads from a different user (defaults to the login user).
 - Interactive fallback: if env vars are absent, the script will prompt for username and password (password is hidden with `getpass`).
 - A sample `.env.example` is provided; keep your real `.env` out of git.